gnosis/gnosisvpn-client/ONBOARDING.md

 If you are not comfortable editing configuration files or using your terminal, or if you are unable to [run HOPR's `hoprd` node](https://docs.hoprnet.org/node/run-a-node-overview), please wait for the next version, which will offer a more streamlined user experience.
 We expect the below instructions to take approximately 1 hour (excluding wait time for obtaining your VPN IP).

-The Gnosis VPN proof of concept is a work in progress and may be updated at any time.
+The GnosisVPN proof of concept is a work in progress and may be updated at any time.
 It may therefore be unstable or contain bugs, and should not be used in situations which require full anonymity.
 Use at your own risk.
 To manage load and aid with testing and debugging, an allow list of sites is currently enforced.
 The full allow list can be viewed at the [servers page](https://gnosisvpn.com/servers#allowlist).
 For testing and debugging, exit nodes currently gather logs.
-These logs cannot reveal user requests, server responses, IPs or any other identifying information.
+These logs cannot reveal user requests, server responses, IPs, or any other identifying information.
 Logs are deleted after thirty days.

-The software is licensed under the GNU Lesser General Public License v3.0 and may be freely used, modified and distributed in accordance with the license terms.
+The software is licensed under the GNU Lesser General Public License v3.0 and may be freely used, modified, and distributed in accordance with the license terms.
 Users should check local laws before using the PoC (including operating a relay node).
 Users are solely responsible for how they use and interact with the PoC, and for complying with applicable laws.
-The PoC should not be used for illegal, malicious or unethical purposes.
+The PoC should not be used for illegal, malicious, or unethical purposes.

-The following 12 step process will guide you through these topics:
+The following 12-step process will guide you through these topics:

 - **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
 - **Configure your hoprd node** to allow a GnosisVPN connection.
-- **Configure GnosisVPN client** using information from three separate sources:
+- **Configure the GnosisVPN client** using information from three separate sources:
   1. Your hoprd node credentials
   2. Your assigned WireGuard IP
   3. Your chosen exit location